Skip to main content

 Can I configure multiple signal types in a single configuration?

 No. Each configuration targets exactly one signal type.
-This is by design, as it keeps filters clean and makes testing straightforward.
+This is by design, it keeps filters clean and makes testing straightforward.
 To monitor multiple signal types, create one configuration per type.

 What happens when I disable a configuration?

 Disabling a configuration ("enabled": false) stops new signal detection for that configuration immediately.
 Historical signals already detected remain accessible in your account.
-You can re-enable the configuration at any time without losing your filter settings.
+You can re-enable at any time without losing your filter settings.

 How quickly do signals appear after I activate a configuration?